StudioWEngineers/py3dm/docs/index.rst

 py3dm documentation
 ===================

-Welcome to py3dm 0.2.0-dev1 documentation!
+This is the py3dm 0.2.0-dev1 documentation.

 *py3dm* is a small binding library that exposes openNURBS classes to Python.
 It is reminiscent of `rhino3dm <https://github.com/mcneel/rhino3dm>`__ and uses very similar syntax.